UCF/UCF-Spotlights-Plugin/readme.md

 # UCF Spotlights Plugin #

-Provides a shortcode, functions, and default styles for displaying Spotlights.
+Provides a custom post type, shortcode and functions for displaying Spotlights.

 ## Description ##